Updated: Jun 27, 2022

 Regardless of how pretty a dish is, don't be tempted to buy if it doesn't fit the criteria we listed above.
 Never believe that you can win the war of water vs. CP soap.

 And if you do not have access to a soap dish, look for a soap saver bag so that you can hang the soap up to dry after your showers.
 Just be mindful to hang the bag in a place that doesn't get direct contact with water, and ideally has good air flow.

 TIP 5: Let your soap do yoga.

 How do you usually place your soap on the dish?
 Possibly 90% or more people will say "lie flat of course".
-That was our first impression in the past too, cos commercial soaps often have curved silhouettes making it difficult to place them any other way.
+That was our first impression in the past too, cos commercial soaps sometimes have curved silhouettes making it difficult to place them any other way.

 But a bar of cold process soap is often rectangular.
 So there's really no reason to put it on its back after every use.
 Why not put it in a mountain pose one day, a triangle the next, and a headstand the day after?